Our campaign for 'Breathing Space'

 - Breathing Space and statutory plans should be built on existing debt advice infrastructure where possible, and administration of the scheme should not increase costs or divert funding away from the debt advice frontline.

-Read more about our thoughts on the government's proposals in our post-consultation briefing, and on our Medium.com blog
+Read more about our thoughts on the government's proposals in our post-consultation briefing (PDF), and on our Medium.com blog

 Read our original recommendations for breathing space in our Breathing Space report.